bananabr3d/security-by-design/README.md

 MONGO_INITDB_ROOT_PASSWORD=password
 ```

+For the ssl certificate, you either have to insert a provided one or generate a self-signed key and cert (see Coding Instructions > Web App HTTPS).
+The key and cert have to be named "key.pem" and "cert.pem" and have to be placed in the "Customer-Portal" directory.

 Now the containers can be build with the following command executed in the root directory (and docker + docker-compose installed):

 ```